-To capitalize on the increased market, you need to establish a strong online presence.
+To capitalize on the increased market, you need to establish a strong online presence (if you're not sure, check out does my business need a website).
 From choosing a business template to working with tools like a name generator and adding features to enhance the user experience, this guide will take you through the steps to making a profitable and successful small business website:

 How to make a business website:

 Start by going over these different categories of Wix business websites for inspiration ahead of creating your own.
 As you set out to choose a template for your website, thoroughly search the different categories to find the best match for your business goals and persona.
 Whether it's a tech startup site, a construction company website or anything in between—you should consider the look and feel (modern, simplistic or retro) of what you want your website to express.
 Spend time on your business website design to get it just right.